Fast, High-Throughput Imaging with SPECTRA Light Engines

 Higher irradiance allows exposure times to be shortened while maintaining the number of fluorescence photons detected.
 Shorter exposure times provide increased temporal resolution in time-lapse image sequences and reduce the time required to acquire multicolor z-stacks or slide scans.

-Lumencor’s SPECTRA Light Engine provides the best of spectral breadth, brightness, and speed for even the most demanding imaging and high throughput applications.
+Lumencor’s SPECTRA Light Engine provides an illumination system with the best of spectral breadth, brightness, and speed for even the most demanding imaging and high throughput applications.

 MEASUREMENT CONDITIONS • Power measurements made with Coherent FieldMax II–TO power meter with PM3 thermopile detector.
 Nikon Ti microscope with Semrock FF409/493/573/652-Di02 quad dichroic. • Excitation filters (CWL/FWHM, nm): DAPI = 390/22; FITC = 475/28; TRITC = 555/28; Cy5 = 635/22. • Light engine output coupled to microscope using Lumencor 3 mm diameter liquid light guide (PN 10-10589) and collimating adapter (PN 82-10121).